saiboxx/ml-showcases/anime-autoencoder/README.md

 ![Example of character generation](example/example_characters.png)

-As it can be seen in the picture, the Decoder always generates the same image out of randomized latent space, which is not the intendet behaviour.
+As it can be seen in the picture, the Decoder always generates the same image out of randomized latent space, which is not the intended behaviour.

 ### How to use ?
 -->TBD<--